 The Economic Costs & Benefits of Airbnbs

-A short-term rental is defined as anything less than 30 days, with the majority of stays being one week or less.
-That said, the term can differ depending on location.
-In some places, a short-term lease can be three months, and in other places, up to six months.
+A short-term rental is anything less than 30 days, with most stays being one week or less.
+The term can differ depending on location.
+In some places, a short-term lease can be three months, and in others, up to six months.

 The economic benefits of Airbnb

-The company was founded in 2008 by two roommates who were struggling to pay their rent.
-Initially, the two offered just three air mattresses on the floor of their living room.
+The company was founded in 2008 by two roommates struggling to pay rent.
+Initially, the two offered three air mattresses on their living room floor.
 By some estimates, Airbnb now has over 2 million listings worldwide.

 Impact of Airbnbs

 Some argue that Airbnb hurts hotels and the hospitality industry.
-Others say that taxes on hotels are higher than those on rentals, so shifting to Airbnb will only amount to a tax break for visitors.
-Yet others believe the existence of the company does not affect either one in any significant way.
+Others say that hotel taxes are higher than those on rentals, so shifting to Airbnb will only amount to a tax break for visitors.
+Yet others believe the company’s existence does not significantly affect either one.

 The truth is likely somewhere in the middle: Some hotels will lose business to Airbnb, but many more will profit from its existence.
 As with most things, your experience may vary depending on where you live, how much time you spend traveling on vacation, what kind of traveler you are (independent vs. organized), and whether or not you’re willing to pay for a hotel room at an affordable price.
 Cheaper hotel rooms can be sourced through a service like Expedia or Orbitz.

-To add another layer of complexity into this discussion (which we’ve tried our best here not to do), some people argue that taxes on hotels are higher than those on rentals; therefore, shifting toward Airbnb would only amount to tax breaks for travelers while hurting local economies everywhere else.
+To add another layer of complexity into this discussion (which we’ve tried our best here not to do), some argue that hotel taxes are higher than rentals; shifting toward Airbnb would only amount to tax breaks for travelers while hurting local economies everywhere else.

 How much a city benefits financially depends on multiple factors.
-These can include whether visitors would otherwise stay in hotels or decide not to travel at all.
-Also, what they spend their money on while they’re there.
-Plus, whether they use public transportation or drive hired cars, and so on.
+These can include whether visitors would otherwise stay in hotels or decide not to travel.
+Also, what do they spend their money on while there, whether they use public transportation, drive hired cars, etc?
 There is no clear answer to how much overall revenue will increase.

-One of the most common questions our clients ask is “How much can I make from Airbnbs?”
-The answer depends on many factors, including:
+Our client’s most common question is, “How much do I make from Airbnbs?”
+The answer” depends on many factors, including:

 BOOK A FREE CONSULTATION